Laser hair removal: Regulation

-In some countries, including the U.S., hair removal is an unregulated procedure that anyone can do.
-In some places, only doctors and doctor-supervised personnel can do it, while in other cases permission extends to licensed professionals, such as regular nurses, physician assistants, estheticians, and/or cosmetologists.
+In some countries, hair removal is an unregulated procedure that anyone can do, if they have access to an approved device.
+In others, only licensed individuals may do so.
+Some regulations restrict that to doctors and doctor-supervised personnel, while in other cases permission extends to licensed professionals, such as regular nurses, physician assistants, estheticians, and/or cosmetologists.

-In Florida, the use of lasers, laser-like devices and intense pulsed light devices is considered medicine, and requires they be used only by a physician (M.D. or D.O.), a physician assistant under the supervision of a physician, or an advanced registered nurse practitioner under a protocol signed by a physician.
+In the United States, device manufacture and sale is regulated by the Food and Drug Administration (FDA), but there is no federal regulations of practitioners licensing.
+However, almost all US states regulate for-hire services.
+For example, in Florida, the use of lasers, laser-like devices and intense pulsed light devices is considered medicine, and requires that in a commerce setting, they can be used only by a physician (M.D. or D.O.), a physician assistant under the supervision of a physician, or an advanced registered nurse practitioner under a protocol signed by a physician.
 An electrologist working under the direct supervision and responsibility of a physician is also allowed to perform laser hair removal in the state of Florida.
+However, an OTC device may be used by anyone in Florida, so long as they do not perform laser hair removal commercially.

+The FDA has cleared many devices for clinical sales.
+As of 2025, two diode laser devices have been cleared for OTC sales, the Epilaser, and the TRIA.